I am an award-winning accomplished lawyer and a devoted and strong advocate in Domestic Violence, Divorce, and Business Law.

 I also have a Masters in Public Administration.
 This education gave me knowledge in management, organizations, and analytic methods.
-My federal experience at the non-partisan U.S. GAO (www.gao.gov) adds to the strategic thinking, thorough analysis, and ability to synthesize the facts of my client's legal matters so that I may give my clients sound advice, provide solutions, and execute their cases effectively.
+My federal experience at the non-partisan U.S. GAO (www.gao.gov) enhanced my strategic thinking, thorough analysis skills, and ability to synthesize information so that I may give my clients sound advice, provide solutions, and execute their cases effectively.

 I take retainers based on estimated costs of your case.
 I also will use a sliding-scale-type approach for those with limited means based on demonstrated need.

 After taking many legal education courses I found a calling in domestic violence, divorce, PI, and business law.